kimh/circleci-build-recipies/README.md

 ## Packaging what you want
 Sometimes the specific version of your language is missing on the CircleCI container image.
 Although you can always request us to preinstall, unfortunately it takes some time to release a new container image.

 There is one better approach, though.
-You can prepackage the installed version into a debian package, cache it, and reuse it from the next time.
+You can prepackage the installed version into a debian package, store somewhere, and reuse it from the next time.

 This branch demonstates exactly how to do this.

+## How to create package
 Suppose you want to use `python 3.5.1` which is not preinstalled in the container image.
 You can create a test branch in one of your project, remove the existing circle.yml and put the following instead.

 ```